shenlebantongying/mStopWatch_Linux/README.md

 - Click -> Pause/Unpause
 - Long Press -> Restart

 The recording is stored to disk.
-The app doesn't need to be running in the background, and there no worries if the app is accidentablly closed.
+The app doesn't need to be running in the background, and there no worries if the app is accidentally closed.

 <img src="https://github.com/user-attachments/assets/10c8a03d-98d4-4d0d-8727-07c6af44eb2f" height=200>